 According to management guru Peter Drucker, you can’t manage what you don’t measure.
-Time-to-hire measures the overall efficiency of an organization’s hiring process.
+Time to hire (sometimes styled time-to-hire) measures the overall efficiency of an organization’s hiring process.
 It’s the number of days, weeks or months it takes a job candidate to move through the process, beginning with the date they apply for an open position, and ending with their date of hire.

-Unlike HR metrics such as employee engagement or job satisfaction, which measure attitudes and beliefs, the time-to-hire metric offers concrete data that can help organizational leaders find efficiencies in day-to-day operations, ultimately boosting the bottom line.
+Unlike HR metrics such as employee engagement or job satisfaction, which measure attitudes and beliefs, the average time to hire metric offers concrete data that can help organizational leaders find efficiencies in day-to-day operations, ultimately boosting the bottom line.

 Image inspiration from Google Hire article

 Time to fill is also a measure of organizational efficiency; however, it’s more organization-centric, whereas time to hire is more candidate-centric.
 Time to fill helps answer the question, “How can we make our workflows as efficient as possible, saving the company time and money?” whereas time to hire helps answer the question, “How can we make our workflows as efficient as possible, so as not to miss the best talent out there?”